Can nootropics really relieve stress and anxiety?

 Ashwagandha is also a powerful antioxidant and anti-inflammatory that supports both brain protection and cellular repair.

-Bacopa Monnieri (Brahmi)
+Bacopa Monnieri (Brahmi) increases your body's resistance to stress.

 Like ashwagandha, Bacopa Monnieri, also known as Brahmi, is considered an adaptogenic herb.
 Bacopa Monnieri has been shown to increase your body's resistance to stress.